 Let’s start with the mirror.
 (I know I show this image pretty much every week, but it helps to see how much things change 🙂 )

 This week my husband and I built a frame from some old barnwood.
 Because there are several projects to share in this post, I won’t write out the tutorials, but you can find the tutorial for this framed mirror here.

-You can see, in the mirror’s reflection, another project we finished: Adding a rustic ladder above the toilet.
-(Again, I’ll share the tutorial soon.)
-Let’s take a look back at my toilet.
-(So fun.)
+You can see, in the mirror’s reflection, another project we finished: adding a rustic ladder above the toilet.
+Let’s take a look back at my toilet area before.

 Toilet brush?
 Check.
 Plunger?
 Check.
 Wastebasket with plastic bag liner?
 Check.

 This space is a little blah.
 I mean, give me a little credit for the picture (that’s totally not my style anymore), but other than that… blah.

 We used more of the barnwood to create this rustic ladder.
 Adding a little twine gave it extra texture.

 I know.
 It’s still a little plain.
 I ordered these Turkish towels that I think are going to be perfect, plus I’ve got some other elements I’m hoping to bring in.
 (You can see how I ended up styling it here.)

 When you need cheap wood, shop the “leftovers” at our local hardware store.
 We bought two pieces of wood for $1.90 (Yep.
 Ninety-five cents each.)
 Instead of buying shelf brackets, we bought corner braces and spray painted them with Oil Rubbed Bronze spray paint.
 Using some drywall anchors, we screwed the braces into the wall and then then secured our wood pieces (after they were stained).
 Total cost for both shelves? $10.50.

 The last little detail added to the bathroom was a mason jar soap dispenser.